Making the most of your time is a part of life; almost everyone at some stage needs to juggle family, work and a social life.

-Our Student Advisers have put together a handy guide to a typical University of Essex student’s week to give you ideas for scheduling your time.
+Our Student Advisers have put together a handy guide to a typical Essex Online student’s week to give you ideas for scheduling your time.

 Of course, no two weeks will ever be identical but here’s how one might look:

 - Early in the week: Read around the subject you are currently studying – focusing on the required reading as outlined in the module.
 If the units require a Discussion Forum assessment, ensure you submit your Initial Post as early on as possible.

 - Middle of the week: Continue to participate in the Discussion Forum, contributing as many of your allocated posts as possible to evidence your engagement and commitment to the course.
 Or, if required, continue to read around the subject and start to plan and draft your assignment, carefully selecting the most relevant secondary information to support your answer.